*Updated November 24th, 2025

 Average cost: $350 to $1,500 per room (depending on size)

-- Standard outlets along walls (one every 12 feet per code)
+• Standard outlets along walls

-- Ceiling fixtures and/or ceiling fan rough-ins
+• Ceiling fixtures or fan rough-ins

 Garage and Outdoor Spaces